EVerest/EVerest/docs/general/01_framework/error_framework.rst

 Currently it is still under construction, so please check regularly for updates.

-1. The *VendorError* is a generic error type which is used with vendor specific sub_types, which can be for example vendor specific error codes.
-The *VendorError* is raised as a higher excalation level than the *VendorWarning*.
+* The *evse_board_support/VendorError* is a generic error type which is used with vendor specific sub_types, which can be for example vendor specific error codes.
+The *evse_board_support/VendorError* is raised to prevent charging in `EVSEManager` module.
+The `EVSEManager` needs to require the `evse_board_support` module.

-2. The *VendorWarning* is a generic error type which is used with vendor specific sub_types, which can be for example vendor specific error codes.
+* The *evse_board_support/VendorWarning* is a generic error type which is used with vendor specific sub_types, which can be for example vendor specific error codes.
+The *evse_board_support/VendorWarning* is raised to report an error that does not prevent charging in `EVSEManager` module.
-  The *VendorWarning* is raised as a lower excalation level than the *VendorError*.

 ****************************
 Architecture